IrinaStatsLab/GlucoBench/README.md

 # How to work with the repository?

+We provide a detailed example of the workflow in the `example.ipynb` notebook.
+For clarification, we provide some general suggestions below in order of increasing complexity.

 ## Just the data
 To start experimenting with the data, we can run the following command: